microsoft/AcademicContent/Labs/AI and Machine Learning/Video Indexer/Video Indexer.md

 	_Playing a video_

 1. Take a moment to explore the information that Video Indexer generated from the video.
-The "Insights" tab shows people featured in the video, keywords generated from the video, objects identified in the video ("Annotations"), and brands and products featured in the video.
-You can click the right arrow next to any of these items and cycle through the corresponding points in the video.
+The "Insights" tab shows people featured in the video, keywords generated from the video, topics identified in the video, brands featured in the video, and even emotions found in the video.
+You can click **Play next** for any of these items and cycle through the corresponding points in the video.

-	In this example, Video indexer found four people in the video.
+	In this example, Video indexer found two people in the video.
 It was unable to identify them because they don't appear in its database of famous people.
 However, you can lend a helping hand by identifying them yourself.
-Enable editing by clicking the **Edit** toggle switch in the upper-right corner.
-Then click the pencil icon next to "Unknown #2" and enter "Sonya Koptyev" as the person's name.
+Enable editing by clicking the **Edit** icon in the upper-right corner.
+Then click the pencil icon next to "Unknown #1" and enter "Sonya Koptyev" as the person's name.
 Finish up by pressing **Enter** to save the change.

 	![Editing a person's name](Images/edit-speaker.png)

 	_Editing a person's name_

-1. Repeat this step for the gentleman in the video.
-His name is Seth Juarez.
+1. Repeat this step for the "Unknown #2" in the video.
+This person's name is "Seth Juarez".

 1. Want to see a full transcript of the video?
-Click **Transcript** at the top of the page.
+Click **Timeline** at the top of the page.
 Video Indexer uses a deep neural network (DNN) to aid in converting speech to text, but such conversions are rarely perfect.
 Here, too, you can help out by editing words and phrases that weren't converted properly.
-To demonstrate, switch to editing mode and change "Morris" to "Juarez" and "sohei shouyi" to "So AI show AI."
+To demonstrate, make sure you're still in editing mode and change "High Amsonia captive." to "Hi, I'm Sonya Koptyev."

 	![Editing a transcript](Images/edit-transcript.png)